 On November 30, 2021, in connection with the November 2021 Offering and the November Private Placement, and pursuant to the Binding Term Sheet, the Company and Pala amended and restated the 2021 Credit Facility, on substantially the same terms as the original 2021 Credit Facility, other than as described below.
 The amended and restated 2021 Credit Facility had a principal amount of approximately \$35 million (which included the outstanding principal and accrued interest balance under the 2021 Credit Facility and the Amended June Promissory Note), had an extended maturity date from January 31, 2024 (the original maturity date under the 2021 Credit Facility) to January 31, 2026, and contained an accordion feature allowing the Company to draw up to an additional \$15 million (the "Additional Commitment") under the amended and restated 2021 Credit Facility, subject to the agreement of Pala and the prior acceptance by the TSX.
-In addition, the amended and restated 2021 Credit Facility removed the Cashflow Condition.
 As the KfW Condition was satisfied with the proceeds of the November 2021 Offering, the additional \$40 million of loans provided for under the Binding Term Sheet was not required by the Company and such amendment was not incorporated in the amended and restated 2021 Credit Facility.
 In connection with the amendment and restatement of the 2021 Credit Facility, the Company paid Pala an extension fee of \$1,324,548 (4% of the principal amount under the 2021 Credit Facility), which fee was capitalized and added to the principal amount under the amended and restated 2021 Credit Facility on the date that it was entered into.
 Further, pursuant to the terms of the amended and restated 2021 Credit Facility, on the date of making any advance to the Company under the Additional Commitment, the Company was required to pay Pala a disbursement fee equal to 4% of the principal amount of such advance, which fee would be added to the principal amount under the 2021 Credit Facility on the date of such advance.

-On October 28, 2022, as part of the Restart Financing Package, the Company and Pala entered into the A&R Credit Facility, on substantially the same terms as the amended and restated 2021 Credit Facility, other than as described below.
+On October 28, 2022, as part of the Restart Financing Package, the Company and Pala executed the A&R Credit Facility, on substantially the same terms as the amended and restated 2021 Credit Facility, other than as described below.
 The A&R Credit Facility had an initial principal amount of approximately \$76.1 million which included the outstanding principal and accrued interest balance under the amended and restated 2021 Credit Facility (approximately \$54.8 million), the outstanding principal and accrued interest balance under the May 2022 Promissory Note (approximately \$20.5 million) and a 4% deferred financing fee with respect to the May 2022 Promissory Note amount (approximately \$0.8 million).
+The A&R Credit Facility has since been replaced by the Third A&R Credit Facility (as described below under "Additional Financing Transactions with Pala and Mercuria"), which is on substantially the same terms as the A&R Credit Facility, other than as discussed below.